Computer Science and Information Systems Department

 Our suite of Applied AI programs offers a clear pathway for learners at every level.

-• For those who prefer a non-credit, no cost entry point into AI, the Certificate of Completion in Applied AI covers AI fundamentals, data management, and human-AI collaboration, all without requiring math or a technical background.
+• Certificate of Completion in Applied AI: For those who prefer a noncredit, no-cost entry point into AI, this certificate covers AI fundamentals, data management and human-AI collaboration — all without requiring a math or technical background.

-• For working professionals seeking practical, immediately applicable skills, the Certificate of Completion in Applying AI at Work focuses on strategic AI use in the workplace: sharpening judgment, critical thinking, and synthesis skills at a flexible, self-paced schedule.
+• Certificate of Completion in Applying AI at Work: For working professionals seeking practical, immediately applicable skills, this certificate focuses on strategic AI use in the workplace: sharpening judgment, critical thinking and synthesis skills on a flexible, self-paced schedule.

 Certificate of Achievement in Applied AI